El anacoreta (Juan Estelrich, Spain, 1976) (featuring Martine Audó as Arabel Lee) ✭ ✭ ✭ ✭ ✭

-Reviews and pictures of actress Martine Audó naked in "De mica en mica s'omple la pica" and "El anacoreta".
+Reviews and pictures of actress Martine Audó naked in "El anacoreta" and "De mica en mica s'omple la pica".

 Beautiful, charming, slim, full-breasted - but somehow Martine's career didn't go anywhere.

-with Isabel Mestres, Fernando Fernán Gómez, José María Mompín, Charo Soriano, Claude Dauphin, Maribel Ayuso, Eduardo Calvo, Ángel Álvarez, Ricardo G. Lilló and Luis Ciges
+with Isabel Mestres, Fernando Fernán Gómez, José María Mompín, Charo Soriano, Claude Dauphin, Maribel Ayuso, Eduardo Calvo, Ángel Álvarez, Ricardo G. Lilló, Luis Ciges, Sergio Mendizábal and Antonio Almorós

 Comedy starring Spain's answer to Michel Piccoli as a man who locks himself away hermit-like in his bathroom for the rest of his life.
 With nothing but hangers-on and a constant stream of visitors to keep him company.
 Oh and a housekeeper too.
 And mustn't forget a char lady to swab down the fittings.
 He's even got internet - or at least a shelf of encyclopaedias so he can look things up if he wants.